-We recommend you have the batteries changed in a qualified workshop.
+We recommend you have the batteries changed in a specialist garage.
 If you decide to change the used battery yourself, follow the steps below:

-- Carefully prise apart the key ⇒ fig. 69 (A) and the cover (B) using a coin. - Remove the cover in the direction of the arrow.
+- Carefully prise apart the key ⇒ fig. 69 (A) and the cover (B) using a coin. - Remove cover in the direction of the arrow.